yuvalbekker/ufm-telemetry-aggregation-service/README.md

    **Improvement Suggestion:**
    Enable HTTPS for all REST endpoints and internal service communication, for example by configuring each service to use TLS certificates, ensuring encrypted data in transit.

+8. **Lack of Support for Important (High-Priority) Customers**

+   **Limitation:**
+   The current system processes all telemetry data uniformly, without distinguishing between standard and high-priority (important) customers.
+This means that critical data from      key customers may experience delays or become backlogged behind less critical traffic during high-load periods.
+There is no mechanism to prioritize, isolate, or guarantee          faster handling of telemetry for important customers.

+   **Improvement Suggestion:**
+   1. Creating Dedicated Queues: Route high-priority customer telemetry to separate SQS queues and/or SNS topics, allowing for isolated and prioritized processing pipelines.
+   2. Dedicated Database Resources: Optionally, store high-priority customer data in a dedicated database or schema to ensure availability, faster queries, and simplified data           governance for these customers.
+   3. Priority-Aware Workers: Implement separate or prioritized worker pools for high-priority queues, ensuring their data is processed with minimal delay.

+9.  **Lack of Caching Mechanism**

+    **Limitation:**
+    The current system processes every API request by querying the PostgreSQL database in real-time, even for frequently requested or computationally expensive data.
+This approach     can lead to increased database load, higher response times, and reduced scalability—particularly under heavy or repetitive access patterns.

+    **Improvement Suggestion:**
+    1. In-Memory Caching: Use an in-memory cache such as Redis or Memcached to store recently or frequently accessed metrics.
+    2. API-Level Caching: Cache popular API responses at the application or gateway/proxy level.
+    3. Cache Invalidation: Establish strategies for cache invalidation or expiration to ensure data freshness and consistency.
+    4. Selective Caching: Apply caching selectively to endpoints that benefit most, such as those serving aggregate metrics or read-heavy queries.

+10.  **Lack of Multi-Region Support**

+   **Limitation:**
+   The current system is deployed in a single region or data center.
+As a result, users and systems located far from the deployment region may experience increased latency when       sending telemetry data or querying the REST API.
+This can negatively impact user experience, real-time monitoring, and the timeliness of telemetry processing, especially for       globally distributed customers or edge devices.

+   **Improvement Suggestion:**
+   Deploying System Components in Multiple Regions: Run instances of the API, worker, and supporting infrastructure (queues, databases) in geographically distributed regions to       serve local traffic with lower latency.

+11. **Lack of Load Balancing for the API**

+    **Limitation:**
+    Currently, the REST API is exposed as a single instance without any load balancing mechanism.
+As a result, all incoming client requests are directed to a single API container.
+This setup limits the system’s ability to handle high traffic volumes, leads to uneven resource utilization, and may create a single point of failure.
+If the API instance          becomes overloaded or unavailable, users may experience degraded performance or complete service outages.

+    **Improvement Suggestion:**
+    1. Deploying Multiple API Containers: Run several instances of the API service in parallel.
+    2. Using a Load Balancer: Place a load balancer (such as NGINX, HAProxy, Traefik, or a cloud-native solution like AWS Elastic Load Balancer) in front of the API containers to         automatically route and balance requests.
+    3. Health Checks and Auto-Scaling: Integrate health checks to ensure only healthy instances receive traffic, and enable auto-scaling to add or remove API instances based on           demand.